Awards and Recognition2026-05-13T07:04:44-05:00

 • A unique, hand-carved Shona stone sculpture entitled “A Healer’s Touch.”

-Nomination forms can be submitted to Jessi Bosma, Nurse Manager and DAISY coordinator at jessi.bosma@osceolaregional.org.
+Nomination forms can be submitted to Lindsey Williams, Nurse Manager and DAISY coordinator at by emailing: Lindsey.Williams@osceolaregional.org

 Click here to submit a nomination online.